-4. Choose the type of story you want to publish, in the case of the contest it must be: SHORT STORY
+4. Choose the type of story you wish to publish, in the case of the contest it would be: STORY WITH CHAPTERS

-5. Write the title of your story and the category (in this case it would be THRILLER).
+5. Write the title of your story and the category.
 The title can be edited later if you wish.

 6. Write your story as a single chapter.